gyurci08/proxmox-deploy/README.md

 This project enables fully automated Proxmox VM deployment and management using a single command and a centralized configuration file.
 All environment-specific values are managed in `config.yml`, and the process is orchestrated via the `controller.sh` script.

-# 0. Dependencies
+### 0. Dependencies

-This project requires the following tools installed and available in your `PATH`:
+This project requires the following tools installed:

 - `ansible`
 - `terraform`